matheusfmello/vaccine-covid_es/README.md

 This project's purpose is studying and developing myself as a data scientist, so I may upgrade the scripts in a while.

-Datasets were not uploaded due to it's sizes.
-The source URLs were left below.
+Datasets provided in this repository are a tiny representation of it's original datasets.
+URLs leading to the data sources containing the full datasets are shown below.

 ## Datasets -